The price of homogeneity is polynomial: Introduction

 A key contributor for the success of the Irrelevant Vertex Technique is the comparative ease of access as a black box.
 Proving the correctness of the original result required the full power of the Graph Minor Structure Theorem (see \cite{RobertsonS2003Grapha,GorskySW2025Polynomial} and \cite{RobertsonS2009Graph,RobertsonS2012Graph,CavallaroKK2024EdgeDisjointa,LiuY2025Disjoint}).
 However, even with the recent success in making large parts of Robertson and Seymour's Graph Minors Series efficient, the Irrelevant Vertex Technique remains the main contributor to the ``galactic'' behaviour of the constants and functions involved in the Graph Minor Algorithm and its relatives.

-\paragraph{The price of homogeneity.} Once the correctness of the Irrelevant Vertex Technique is established, one only requires a single refinement step after applying the Flat Wall Theorem to actually find an irrelevant vertex.
+\paragraph{The price of homogeneity.} Once the correctness of the Irrelevant Vertex Technique is established and one argues away the presence of a large clique minor using established techniques (see \cite{RobertsonS1995Graph,ProtopapasTW2025Colorful}), one only requires a single refinement step after applying the Flat Wall Theorem to actually find an irrelevant vertex.
 This refinement step is referred to as \emph{homogenisation}.
 Recall that the final flat wall $W'$ behaves like a planar graph \textsl{after} deleting a small vertex set $A$.
 The vertices in $A$ however may arbitrarily attach to the interior of the wall.
 In order to argue for some vertex to be irrelevant, one needs to first tame these attachments.
-In this simplified setting we say that a flat wall $W$ is \emph{homogeneous}\footnote{Please note that the definition presented here is a simplification.
-The actual definition of homogeneity requires much heavier notation which we avoid in this paper by providing an easy-to-adapt interface, see \zcref{sec:HomoMuralis}.} \emph{for} the set $A$ if for all non-boundary facial cycles $C$ of $W$, also called \textsl{bricks}, and every $a \in A$ it holds that $a$ has a neighbour in the interior of $C$ if and only if each member of $A$ has a neighbour in the interior of $C$.
-If one aims for a homogeneous flat wall of order $k$, current techniques require to start with a flat wall of order $k^{\mathcal{O}(|A|)}$.
+In this simplified setting we say that a flat wall $W$ is \emph{homogeneous} for the set $A$ if for all non-boundary facial cycles $C$ of $W$, also called \textsl{bricks}, and every $a \in A$ it holds that $a$ has a neighbour in the interior of $C$ if and only if each member of $A$ has a neighbour in the interior of the face bounded by $C$.
+If one aims for a homogeneous flat wall of order $k$, current techniques\footnote{For an example of a sophisticated proof carrying out such a technique, see the proof of Lemma 13 in \cite{SauST2023kApices}.} require to start with a flat wall of order $k^{\mathcal{O}(|A|)}$.

 This exponential blow-up on the size of the required flat wall was dubbed the ``\emph{price of homogeneity}'' by Sau, Stamoulis, and Thilikos \cite{SauST2020An,SauST2022kApices2,SauST2023kApices}.
 The exponential dependency on $|A|$, and thus the exponential nature of the price of homogeneity was believed to be unavoidable when relying on the Irrelevant Vertex Technique \cite{SauST2022kApices2,SauST2023kApices,MorelleSST2023Faster}.
 Indeed, it appears that this is truly the limit of standard technique for homogenisation and in \cite{SauST2022kApices2}, it is asked whether one can prove that this price is unavoidable if one wants to apply the Irrelevant Vertex Technique.